Ports of Call

 - Puerto Vallarta

 Mexico Travel Health Advice

 Those entering Mexico from an infected area require a yellow fever certificate.
-There are no vaccination requirements for visitors to Mexico, however visitors should take medical advice if travelling outside the major tourist areas.
-A malaria risk exists in some rural areas, but not on the Pacific and Gulf coasts, and dengue fever is on the increase.
-Vaccinations are recommended for hepatitis A and typhoid.
-Travellers who may come into close contact with animals and may be at risk of bites should consider a rabies vaccination.
+Malaria and dengue fever exist in some rural areas but not on the Pacific and Gulf coasts, while travellers who come into close contact with animals should consider a rabies vaccination.

-Sensible precautions regarding food and water should be followed and visitors are advised to be cautious of street food and stick to bottled water.
-Medical facilities are basic, so comprehensive medical insurance is recommended.
-As medicines may be in short supply in certain areas travellers should consider taking along prescription medications, in their original packaging, and accompanied by a signed and dated letter from a doctor detailing what it is and why it is needed.
+Sensible precautions regarding food and water should be followed, and visitors are advised to stick to bottled water.
+Medical facilities are basic, so comprehensive travel insurance is recommended.
+As medicines may be in short supply, travellers should consider taking prescription medications in their original packaging, accompanied by a signed and dated letter from a doctor detailing what it is and why it is needed.

 View information on diseases:

 Become our Mexico Travel Expert